INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 4. Now you can regenerate the .xsa file as described above.
 If it gives an error look in the `Messages` tab what is the reason.
 Most likely the name of one of the ports is wrong.
 Open the selected constraint .xdc file and search for `clk_in` and give the ports on the Block Diagram the exact same name as in the .xdc (or vice versa).
 The port name can be changed by changing the `Name` entry in `External Port Properties`.

-## Software implementation

 > [!NOTE]
 > I am in the process of updating this page.
 The information below is not anymore up-to-date ...

+## Software implementation

-Petalinux is a simple Linux distribution which allows you to run an embedded Linux operating system on the CPU.
-The original board support package (bsp) I used for this project is from Digilent (see https://reference.digilentinc.com/reference/software/petalinux/start) and requires Petalinux 2017.4, which needs to be installed on Ubuntu or a few other Linux OS.
-Please follow this guide to install Petalinux: https://github.com/Digilent/Petalinux-Cora-Z7-10.
-The guide uses the recommended installation folder /opt/pkg/petalinux.
+Petalinux is a simple Linux distribution which allows to run an embedded Linux operating system on the CPU.
+The original board support package (.bsp) and demos are from [Digilent](https://reference.digilentinc.com/reference/software/petalinux/start) and require Petalinux 2017.4 installed on a Linux operating system.
+The present project works with Vivado and Petalinux 2020.1 on Ubuntu 20.04 LTS[^1].
+For the installation of Petalinux 2020.1 please consult the [Petalinux Tools guide from Xilinx](https://docs.xilinx.com/v/u/2020.1-English/ug1144-petalinux-tools-reference-guide).
+More condensed information (probably not anymore fully up-to-date) can be obtained also from the [Cora-Z7-07S Petalinux BSP Project from Digilent](https://github.com/Digilent/Petalinux-Cora-Z7-07S/blob/master/README.md).
+The guides use the recommended installation folder /opt/pkg/petalinux[^2].

 ### Generate Project